 Joining us for today’s show is Loren Brockhouse, a Senior Vice President of Global Sales who knows how to Make the Number.
 Today’s topic is about winning more deals, winning bigger deals, and winning them faster.
-To follow along, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the Sales Process phase on pages 279 – 281 of the workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage SBI’s How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 To increase deal sizes, improve your win rates, and shorten your sales cycles, you need to adopt a custom, proprietary sales process/methodology.
 Loren is uniquely qualified to speak on this topic of deploying a custom sales process, as he uses it with his sales team to disrupt the payroll industry.
 His reps must get the attention of enterprise buyers and convince them to do things in a different way.
 He’s been successful upsetting the status quo with his sales methodology, so I have brought Loren on the show to share his use-case.

 Watch as Loren demonstrates how to win more deals, win bigger deals, and win them faster.
 Loren Brockhouse is the Senior Vice President of Global Sales for iiPay, an international payroll provider for enterprise companies.
 Integrated International Payroll (iiPay) is a cloud-based global payroll solution that reduces dependence on in-country payroll processors; and provides a comprehensive view into an organization’s global payroll landscape.
 This show is a must watch for executives with sales teams working to disrupt the status quo.

 Why this topic?
 Standard, one size fits all sales methodologies no longer work.
 Your competitors can license the same sales methodologies from the same vendors you can, so there is no competitive advantage to be had by adopting the latest sales methodology from the sales trainee industry.